In-Person Cold Calling Strategies

 Before voicemail and email became part of everyday life, many salespeople preferred to visit prospects in person instead of calling them on the phone.
-It's not as common an approach today, especially in B2B sales, which means that it can be more useful than you'd think.
-After all, if you're the first salesperson who has stopped by a particular office, the novelty can help you get your foot in the door.
+In-person visits aren't as common today, especially in B2B sales, which means it may be more useful than you think.
+After all, if you're the first salesperson who has stopped by a particular office (in a long time or ever), the novelty can help you get your foot in the door.

 Benefits of In-Person Cold Calling

 Visiting a prospect in person gives you access to clues that you would never have a chance to uncover over the phone.
 How the prospect's home or place of business looks is a major indicator of the type of person they are.
 Is it shabby or perfectly maintained?
 Is the landscaping lush or is it all gravel and concrete?
 How large is the house or office?
 What colors and decorations did they choose?
 All of these are clues to the prospect's state of mind, which can tell you what approach will work best to secure an appointment.